This post may contain affiliate links. Please read our disclosure policy.

 - Bake until cooked: Transfer the chicken to a prepared baking dish and bake for about 30 minutes or until the chicken is cooked.

 - Peanut Sauce: While the chicken is in the oven, combine ingredients (except the lime juice) for the peanut sauce in a saucepan and bring it to a boil.
-Then, turn down the heat, let thicken slightly.
-Take it off heat and stir in lime juice.
+Then, turn down the heat, let it thicken slightly.
+Take it off the heat and stir in lime juice.

 - Assemble and serve: Arrange the chicken on a serving plate and pour the peanut sauce over it.
-Garnish with chopped cilantro, lime wedges and red chilies.
+Garnish with chopped cilantro, lime wedges, and red chilies.

 Enjoy this creamy Thai chicken satay with some steamed Jasmine rice or Chow Mein to make it a wholesome and filling meal.
-If you’re looking for a low carb option, try my Cilantro Lime Cauliflower Rice or classic Cauliflower Fried Rice.
+If you’re looking for a low-carb option, try my Cilantro Lime Cauliflower Rice or classic Cauliflower Fried Rice.
 And if you’re a salad person, you can whip up some Teriyaki Glazed Chicken Salad minus the chicken, and serve it with the chicken satay.

 Recipe FAQ’s